-Jordan helps clients navigate complex disputes related to business and intellectual property matters.
-She is skilled at evaluating pleadings, motions, and briefs, which allows her to work with individuals and businesses in all phases of the litigation process, including pre-trial investigations, preparation of pleadings, discovery, and trial.
+Jordan helps clients navigate complex disputes related to business, intellectual property, and trusts and estates matters.
+She is skilled at interpreting statutory and regulatory schemes, contracts, and other legal documents.
+She is also experienced in evaluating pleadings, motions, and briefs, which allows her to work with individuals and businesses in all phases of the litigation process, including pre-trial investigations, preparation of pleadings, discovery, and trial.

 - J.D., magna cum laude, Campbell University School of Law, 2018; Campbell Law Review, Chief Comments Editor

 - Publication: In re R.R.N.: Redefining "Caretaker" for North Carolina Child Protective Services, 40 Campbell L. Rev 265 (2018)

 - B.S.W., summa cum laude, North Carolina State University, 2008

 Professional and Community Affiliations

 - North Carolina Bar Association

 - Wake County Bar Association: Lawyer Support Committee Member, 2021

 - United States District Court for the Eastern, Middle, and Western Districts of North Carolina